 For tributes ranging from Prince and Nipsey Hussle to Kobe Bryant and Malinda Curtis, check out these larger-than-life mural walls around the city.

 Events & More

 As the host and organizer of the Buy Black Marketplace, Archwood Exchange is dubbed a hub for Black business in Phoenix.
-Thanks to its cooperative-inspired setup, this is where businesses can sell their products in a brick-and-mortar environment without the high costs of overhead.
-The online shop that offers an eclectic mix of fashion and accessories, such as graphic T-shirts and straw hats.
+Thanks to its cooperative-inspired setup, this is where businesses can sell their products in a pop-up, brick-and-mortar environment without the high costs of overhead.
+The online shop also offers an eclectic mix of fashion and accessories, such as graphic T-shirts and straw hats.
 Follow Archwood Exchange on Facebook for vendor information and future event details.